farah1979/delicious-cookbook/README.md

 ### Home page
   - Open the page in different browsers and scroll down to make sure everything is displayed correctly.
    - Images_Slider works correctly on devices of different sizes, in addition to clicking on each button you will see that it will take you to the correct relevant page.
-  - Feature and reated Section
+  - Feature and latest recipes Section
     - Expand and reduce the screen size to verify that this section looks good on different displays.
     - Ensure that all images and text are displayed correctly.
     - Check all the buttons and you will notice that they are working correctly and that they take you to the correct page.